Soutir/Sparkify-Capstone-Project/README.md

 ## Project Motivation<a name="motivation"></a>

-This is an Udacity Data Science Nanodegree Capstone project.
-The underlined dataset is of a fictitious company "Sparkify" which offers free listening services to a customer for a certain months.
-Post that a customer can choose to cancel or renew their subscription.
-The customer dataset corresponding to the above is huge (12GB).
-The key focus was to identifing the churn of the customer.
+Sparkify is a fictitious music company which provides free subscription to customers for a certain months.
+Post that the customer needs to renew his/her subscription.
+One who doesn't renew subscription is defined as a churn.
+This project aims to identify potential churned customers and features that might lead to churn.
+The underlined customer dataset is huge (12GB), so we would be using a subset of this dataset and Spark Machine Learning Models are to be used deal with Big Data.
+Exploratory Analysis would be done to find fruitful insights.
+Feature Engineering is to be used to create new additional features.
+Machine Learning models like Gradient Boost Classifier, Logistic Regression, Support Vector Machine and Random Forest are to be used to predict churn.
+Accuracy and F1-Score are the two metrics to be referred to select the best model.

 ## File Descriptions <a name="files"></a>